addiscent/php-server-mon-sys/README.md

 _Php-Server-Mon-Sys_ solves this problem.
 In many cases, _Php-Server-Mon-Sys_ makes installation of _PHP Server Monitor_ much faster and simpler on hosts which do not already have the required services installed.

 #### _Php-Server-Mon-Sys_ Is A _Turnkey_ System
-In addition to installing _PHP Server Monitor_, _Php-Server-Mon-Sys_ installs the required services.  _Php-Server-Mon-Sys_ includes NGINX, MySQL, PHP-FPM, and SSMTP.
+In addition to installing _PHP Server Monitor_, _Php-Server-Mon-Sys_ installs the required services.  _Php-Server-Mon-Sys_ includes NGINX, MySQL, and PHP-FPM.
 These are "private" services which are available only to _PHP Server Monitor_.
 These services are not installed directly into the host operating system per usual.
 These services are deployed using _Docker_ containers.
 Using Docker containers means these services may be very easily and cleanly installed and un-installed along with the _PHP Server Monitor_ application software.
 Backing up and restoring are also quick and uncomplicated.

 When you no longer need the _PHP Server Monitor_ software in your system, you may very easily remove it.
 When it is removed, _PHP Server Monitor's_ supporting services are removed as well.
 There is no need to individually remove each of the other services no longer needed.

-Keep in mind that the NGINX, MySQL, PHP-FPM, and SSMTP services which are installed by _Php-Server-Mon-Sys_ are available only to _PHP Server Monitor_; they are not intended to be available to other application software on the host system.
+Keep in mind that the NGINX, MySQL, and PHP-FPM services which are installed by _Php-Server-Mon-Sys_ are available only to _PHP Server Monitor_; they are not intended to be available to other application software on the host system.
 The services are _ephemeral_; they come and go along with the installation, operation, and un-installation of _Php-Server-Mon-Sys_.

 The version of _PHP Server Monitor_ incorporated into this release of _Php-Server-Mon-Sys_ is _PHP Server Monitor v3.1.1_.